sbansal6/alpaca-mcp-server/README.md

 43. List all my existing watchlists.

 ### Asset Information
-44. Search for details about the asset ‘AAPL’.
+44. Search for details about the asset 'AAPL'.
 45. List all tradeable US equities.
 46. Show me all active crypto assets.
-47. Filter all assets with status ‘active’.
+47. Filter all assets with status 'active'.
-48. Show me details for the stock with symbol ‘GOOGL’.
+48. Show me details for the stock with symbol 'GOOGL'.

 ### Combined Scenarios
-49. Place a market order to buy 2 AAPL call options and update my “Earnings Bets” watchlist with AAPL.
+49. Place a market order to buy 2 AAPL call options and update my "Earnings Bets" watchlist with AAPL.
-50. Get today’s market clock and show me my buying power before placing a limit buy order for TSLA at $180.
+50. Get today's market clock and show me my buying power before placing a limit buy order for TSLA at $180.

 ## ⚠️ Security Notice